Rocco-Gossmann/nvim-init.lua/README.md

 All files in the `custom` directory will be ignored by GIT.
 If a `custom/init.lua` exists, it will be loaded however

+### customization per filetype your install
+create a `[your filetype].lua` in `~/.config/$NVIM_APPNAME/lua/custom/filetype`
+This one gets executed/loaded when Ever vim enters a Buffer that belongs to that filetype.

+It is also recommendet to create a `~/.config/$NVIM_APPNAME/lua/custom/filetype/_all.lua` This one is always loaded regardless of filetype.
+Its purpous is to reset your configurations back to a base state before the config for a new filetype is loaded.

+should you not have a config for a given filetype, all that gets loaded is the `~/.config/$NVIM_APPNAME/lua/custom/filetype/_all.lua`

 ### customization per Workspace
 it is also possible to create a config depending on the workspace you are opening.